sublethaljpg/3D-Printing/README.md

 # 3D-Printing

 ### Emojis for 3D Printing on social media (Instagram, Facebook, etc.)
+Uses Unicode characters and emojis to represent or resemble 3d printing terminology
 #### General
 ##### Line Seperator
 Allows line breaks on Instagram (Bio and Description)